Acct 107 – Accounting Principles I

 Prerequisite: Minimum grade of C in BIO 233

 The second of a two-semester sequence.
-Emphasis will be on the special senses, digestive system, urinary system, endocrine system and reproductive system.
-Class consists of both lecture and laboratory content.
+Emphasis will be on the special senses, digestive system, urinary system, endocrine system, and reproductive system.
+Course includes both lecture and laboratory content.

-This course will specialize in the production and origination of residential & commercial mortgages, commercial and consumer loans.
-Emphasis will be placed on fair lending laws, ethical issues and behavior, fraud detection and proper due diligence.
+This course will specialize in issues surrounding the production and origination of residential and commercial mortgages, and commercial and consumer loans.
+Emphasis will be placed on key topics in the mortgage industry that will include fair lending law, ethical issues and behavior, fraud detection and proper due diligence.
+This course is designed to deal with the usage and customs among the mortgage lending industry, involving moral and processional duties and responsibilities toward one another, clients, lenders, and borrowers.

 This course will cover career-related activities encountered in the student’s area of specialization regarding the originating and processing of mortgage loans.
 Emphasis will be placed on how to properly put a loan together to meet federal compliance under the supervision of a senior certified/licensed mortgage banker.
 This course is designed to develop a working knowledge of the steps of both loan originating and processing using actual mortgage documents in preparation for gainful full-time employment in the mortgage industry.